lionheart97010/AntiTrash-Bilibili/ReadMe.md

 # Users

 There are comments to tell why they've been banned below every users.
+Always remember to save as Unicode.

 # Text

-If there are three or more similar items in "text.xml" , I'll move them into "regularExpression.xml".
+If there are three or more similar items in "text.xml" , I may move them into "regularExpression.xml".

 # RegularExpression